 B. Research Activities to be Enabled

 The requested ImageStreamX will enable four Spelman research groups to study cell population dynamics with combined morphometric and photometric features and advance their research to new levels.
-Moreover, it will enable many minority undergraduates to conduct research using a state-of-the-art statistical imaging technology (Table 1).
+Moreover, it will enable many minority undergraduates to conduct research using state-of-the-art statistical imaging technology (Table 1).

 Table 1.
 Overview of the research activities